 San Francisco-based muralist Mona Caron, whose work graces walls across California and throughout the world, has designed a limited-edition custom art bike for the California Bicycle Coalition.
 Caron’s first mural, the famous Duboce Bikeway Mural, has adorned that bike path since 1998, when the bikeway was unveiled as the city’s first bike path closed to car traffic.
 Since then, her “artivism” has taken her all over the world, where she has explored weeds as metaphors for social transformation, engaging with the climate justice movement.

-The bicycle Caron has created for CalBike, limited to 50 bicycles, features dandelions and scattered seeds on a Public bicycle.
-The bicycle is currently just finishing up production; stay tuned for photos of this lovely bike, and details about how to get one of these limited edition works of art, in the November CalBike Report.
+The bicycle Caron has created for CalBike, limited to 50 bicycles, features dandelions and scattered seeds on a PUBLIC bicycle.
+Purchase this bicycle.

 We spoke with Caron last week, to discuss her design and her passion for the bicycle.

 CalBike: Why did you choose to use the dandelion on this art bike?

 Mona Caron: I like to use botanical metaphors to describe other things, especially the dynamics of social transformation.
 The botanical metaphor absolutely applies to the bicycle movement.
 I remember in the early days of Critical Mass, when I was very involved with the San Francisco Bicycle Coalition, we were seeing more and more bicyclists appearing on the streets of San Francisco.
 It felt like this simple idea, a simple act anyone could do, was quietly spreading like seeds, and germinating city-wide.